qwwertyz/My-website/README.md

 [![Athena Award Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Faward.athena.hackclub.com%2Fapi%2Fbadge)](https://award.athena.hackclub.com?utm_source=readme)

 Hello!
-This is a personal website I made with tribute!
+This is a personal website I made for Athena Awards!
 I wanted to make this mainly so I would have a place to share my thoughts and art.
-I do have socials but I have the feeling that there's always a certain pressure to keep posting which I don't like.
-This'll probably become a place I check-in everyday and post something.
+Update: also shipping to other ysws since I work on this continuously

 I started making this by following the tutorial on https://tribute.athena.hackclub.com/, then I shifted to grinding on codeacadmy and w3schools to learn to code, but also chatgpt for debugging.
 The hardest part of all this is definitely making the flexbox work.
 I followed different tutorials for different parts of the project I wanted to make, but I just ended up with